matwilso/matwilso.github.io/_posts/learned-sims.md

 complexity and variety of the real world.
 -->

-**Automatic grounding.** Instead of defining XML files to specify all the details and possible things we want to vary over, we could naturally “prompt” the model to simulate what we want.
+**Automatic grounding.** Instead of defining YAML/XML files to specify all the details and possible things we want to vary over, we could naturally “prompt” the model to simulate what we want.
 It could absorb videos, still images, text, sound, technical drawings, robot specifications, meshes---any modality that we could encode with a neural network---and spit out a simulator description.
 We could film a quick video of our scene, with some robot specifications, command data and proprioception, and get out a calibrated and general simulation of the scene and the robot.

 **Native rendering.** On the flip side of grounding is rich rendering coming directly from the model.
 Instead of dealing with complex rendering APIs or designing custom visuals for effects like smoke or dust,